spacetelescope/gwcs/docs/gwcs/native_api.rst

 the coordinate frames.
 The type of the result matches the type of the inputs.
 If the input is Quantities the result is quantities, even if the transforms do not support units.
 In this case the units defined in the coordinate frames are used.
-The Legacy API does not work with High Level Objects.
+The Native API does not work with High Level Objects.
 These are supported only by the High Level API.

 It is possible to evaluate any transform between two intermediate frames using the ``transform`` method.